-If your computer cables and connector panel have color-coded connectors, match the color of the cable end with the color of the connector.
+- Look for the small connector icons on the back of your computer.
+Match the connectors to the icons. - If your computer cables and connector panel have color-coded connectors, match the color of the cable end with the color of the connector.
 For example, match a blue cable end with a blue connector or a red cable end with a red connector.

+Note: Depending on your model type, your computer might not have all of the connectors that are described in this section.

+1. Check the position of the voltage-selection switch on the rear of the computer.
+Use a ballpoint pen to slide the switch, if necessary.

+Note: Some computers do not have a voltage switch.
+These computers automatically control the voltage.

-- 1. Some models are equipped with a voltage-selection switch located near the power-cord connection point on the computer. - If your computer has a voltage-selection switch, ensure that you set the voltage-selection switch to match the voltage available at your electrical outlet.
-If necessary, use a ballpoint pen to slide the switch to a different position. - If the voltage supply range in your local country or region is 100-127 V ac, set the switch to 115 V. - If the voltage supply range is in your local country or region is 200-240 V ac, set the switch to 230 V.
+- If the voltage supply range is 100-127 V ac, set the switch to 115 V. - If the voltage supply range is 200-240 V ac, set the switch to 230 V.

-2. Connect the keyboard cable to the appropriate keyboard connector, either the standard keyboard connector 1 or the Universal Serial Bus (USB) connector
+Connect the keyboard cable to the appropriate keyboard connector, either the standard keyboard connector or the Universal Serial Bus (USB) connector .

 Note: Some models will have keyboards with a fingerprint reader.
-After you setup and turn on your computer, refer to the Access Help online help system for information about your fingerprint reader.
-See "Access Help" on page 40 for instructions on how to open the online help system.
+After you set up and turn on your computer, refer to the Access Help online help system for information about your fingerprint reader.
+See "Access Help" on page 42 for instructions on how to open the online help system.

-3. Connect the mouse cable to the appropriate keyboard connector, either the standard mouse connector 1 or the USB connector 2.
+3. Connect the USB mouse cable to the USB connector.